thaovy1508/RealTime-Voting-System/README.md

 # Real Time Election Voting System
 This repository is part of our group project for DS5110.
 We have chosen to develop a scalable, real-time voting system using big data technologies.
 We'll incorporate technologies like **Docker, Kafka, PostgreSQL, Python, Apache Spark, and Streamlit** to build a robust, scalable, live-updating voting platform.
+The system uses Docker Compose to quickly set up the needed services in Docker containers.

 ## System Architecture
 (need a diagram)